x3dom/x3dom/doc/guide/internals/conventions.rst

 Use descriptive commit messages
 -------------------------------
-Try to avoid non-descriptive commit messages unless it's really small correction like fixing a typo or forgotton semi-colon.
+Try to avoid non-descriptive commit messages unless it's really small correction like fixing a typo or forgotton semicolon.
 Always describe what you have done succinctly.
 If you are closing a ticket with this commit refer the ticket in your message.
 For example::